kmickols/iprog-project/README.md

 The project has several folders:
 * api
-    * handles database api call
+    * handles database api calls, hold the database and its models.
+This is crucial for multiple players to be able to join a room.
+Also will be responsible for generating questions.

 * frontend
     * src contains MVP, respectively in their own folder and files